ashkanmy/Insight-Gallery/README.md

 ### Qt GUI

-However, to realise the whole pipeline as product we aim to train also YOLOs and see if they perform quciker as Mask R-CNN.
+However, to realise the whole pipeline as a product we aim to train also YOLOs and see if they perform quciker as Mask R-CNN.
 Below shows a suitable GUI developed by Qt and C++.

 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/GUI.png" width="512" height="512">